 Discrimination and Harassment

-The Equity & Compliance Office, a division of the College Advancement Office, is responsible for the Northeast State Community College policies, procedures, training, research and management of Title IX, civil rights, and harassment/discrimination laws.
+The Equity and Compliance Office is responsible for the Northeast State Community College policies, procedures, training, research and management of Title IX, civil rights, and harassment/discrimination laws.

 8:00 a.m. - 4:30 p.m., Monday - Friday